California Tule Elk, Blacktails and Hogs Plus Hawaii Axis Deer #182

 The black-tail deer can be distinguished from a mule deer by their tail, metatarsal glands, overall coloration, face and antlers.
 A black-tail’s tail is nearly as long as a mule deer’s, but is much wider, which makes it larger in comparison to the body.
 It is solid black on top except for a slight white fringe near the bottom and the underside is white.

 The underside tail hairs are not erectile, and the tail is not used for signaling as it is by whitetails.
 The summer coat is similar to that of a mule deer, but the winter coat is redder, or a cedar brown.
 The black-tail’s face is noticeably shorter and darker than a mule deer’s, and the ears are smaller.
 The antlers are small, compact and relatively stout for their length, as befits a deer living in thick forest.
 Blacktails from drier, more open California habitat tends to have longer, wider antlers.
 Columbia black-tails often have only three to four points per side (including brow tines – meaning a 3x 3 western count), like their Sitka black-tail cousins.
 However, they have five per side more often than the Sitka, but less often than the mule deer.
-In terms of size, they are much smaller then the Rocky Mountain mulie and Desert mulie.
+In terms of size, they are much smaller then the Rocky Mountain muley and Desert muley.

 In terms of racks here are the SCI book standards: